Online shopping, is the process different depending on your age?

-Jewelry wise my favorite brand its Beuniki, who I found on Instagram, and instantly loves their photos and unique jewellery – which I now own a few pieces of.
-I also love Daniel Wellington watches, I actually received a watch as a present for Christmas, the person who bought it for me saw an advert on google and then went to the Instagram page where he found the perfect one.
+Jewelry wise my favorite brand its Beuniki, who I found on Instagram, and instantly loved their photos and unique jewellery – which I now own a few pieces of.
+I also love Daniel Wellington watches, I actually received a watch as a present for Christmas.
+The person who bought it for me saw an advert on google and then went to the Instagram page where he found the perfect one.

 I now follow the page and love all of their photos.

 Do you read magazines or books (like in ye olde days)?

 I honestly can’t remember the last time I read a, what did you call it? a magazine? (laughs) joking… So unless my Mum leaves one lying around when I’m bored I won’t read one and am certainly not buying one, way too expensive.
 I am subscribed to a few online magazines on platforms such as Snapchat, but would never go out of my way to read one.
 I do still love books and switch between my kindle and paperbacks that get handed down from my Mum or Gran, unfortunately I usually do choose Netflix over a good book most of the time.

 Do you get swayed by product placement in shows/films you really like to watch?